efrecon/machinery/README.md

   will create and start the components in the background.
 Additional option can be provided through the YAML syntax of indirecting files.

+* `-options` is a way to pass instructions to `machinery` when parsing regular compose YAML project files, as if these files had been pointed at by the indirection   YAML format.
+The argument to `-options` should be a `,`-separated string where each token should take the form of `k=v` and where `k` is the name of a YAML indirection directive, such as `substitution` or `project` and where `v` is the overriding value.

 #### token